outfox/fennecs/www/docs/index.md

 :::

-::: info :neofox_vr: THE DEMOS - Smol but Shiny Examples The **[Demos](/demos/index)** category has concrete examples for a growing list of renderers and game engines!
+::: info :neofox_vr: THE EXAMPLES - Smol, Shiny Demos
+The **[Demos](/examples/index)** category has concrete examples for a growing list of renderers and game engines!
 Something useful and something pretty to look at at the same time?
 It cannot be possible, *and yet!*
 :::